CLARE: Continual Learning for Vision-Language-Action Models via Autonomous Adapter Routing and Expansion: Abstract

 \section{Abstract}

-To teach robots complex manipulation tasks, it is now a common practice to fine-tune a pre-trained vision-language-action model (VLA) on task-specific data.
+To teach robots complex manipulation tasks, a common approach is to fine-tune a pre-trained vision-language-action model (VLA) on task-specific data.
 However, since this recipe updates existing representations, it is unsuitable for long-term operation in the real world, where robots must continually adapt to new tasks and environments while retaining the knowledge they have already acquired.
 Existing continual learning methods for robotics commonly require storing previous data (exemplars), struggle with long task sequences, or rely on task identifiers for deployment.
-To address these limitations, we propose \fw, a general, parameter-efficient framework for exemplar-free continual learning with VLAs. \fw introduces lightweight modular adapters into selected feedforward layers and autonomously expands the model only where necessary when learning a new task, guided by layer-wise feature similarity.
+To address these limitations, we propose \fw, a general, parameter-efficient framework for exemplar-free continual learning with VLAs. \fw introduces lightweight modular adapters into selected VLA modules and autonomously expands the model only where necessary when learning a new task, guided by layer-wise feature similarity.
 During deployment, an autoencoder-based routing mechanism dynamically activates the most relevant adapters without requiring task labels.
-Through extensive experiments on the LIBERO benchmark, we show that \fw achieves high performance on new tasks without catastrophic forgetting of earlier tasks, significantly outperforming even exemplar-based methods.
-Code and data are available at the project website: \href{https://tum-lsy.github.io/clare}{tum-lsy.github.io/clare}.
+Through extensive experiments on the LIBERO benchmark and five real-world tasks, we show that \fw achieves high performance on new tasks without catastrophic forgetting of earlier tasks, significantly outperforming even exemplar-based methods.
+Code, data, and videos are available at our website: \href{https://tum-lsy.github.io/clare}{tum-lsy.github.io/clare}.